Louis Phạm

-Phạm Như Phương (born November 25, 2003) is a Vietnamese artistic gymnast.
+Phạm Như Phương (born November 25, 2003), known as Louis Phạm, is a Vietnamese artistic gymnast.
 She represented Vietnam at the 2018 Youth Olympics where she was part of the gold medal winning mixed multi-discipline team.

 Early life

 Như Phương was born in Hanoi in 2003.

 Gymnastics career

 2017–18

 Như Phương competed at the 2017 Olympic Hopes Cup where she placed 34th in the all-around.

 At the 2018 Junior Asian Championships Như Phương finished ninth in the all-around.
 She was selected to represent Vietnam at the 2018 Summer Youth Olympics.
 While there she was named to the mixed multi-discipline team named after American gymnast Simone Biles; the team placed first.
 Như Phương did not qualify for any individual event finals but was the fourth reserve for the all-around.